twschool-full-stack-bootcamp/java_persistence_practice_mybatis/README.md

 - create `Mapper` under resources package
 - write sql statements
 - use `Repository` for your business to access to database

+## How to use H2

+- `schema.sql` will be loaded and init database when application is starting
+- navigate to web console`http://localhost:8080/h2-console`
+- put `jdbc:h2:mem:tws_persistence_db` in `JDBC URL` field